SmartManoj/Arc-Tools/evaluation_tasks_explanation.md

 stretch the rope opposite to the pole and the initial touching side.
 ---

+81 a25697e4 fit_or_swap_fit
+two objects
+a - one color is fixed
+b - two colors are movable
+fit b into a (one color should be fully fitted.) if swap is needed, swap the two colors too.
+---

 87 abc82100 dot_to_object
 light blue box is the key object. nearby two objects of different color is the color replacement map.